 2215 H – Flight Macau to Manila (Cebu Pacific Air)

 Have you been to Macau?
-Got any more to add to the list?
+Got any more tips how to get around Macau for free?

 LIKE IT?
 PIN IT!